Hansman v Neufeld

 This case is about the proper interpretation and application of BC’s Protection of Public Participation Act (PPPA).
 The PPPA was enacted to stop corporations and people with power from using the legal system to silence those who speak out on public interest matters.
 Section 4 of the PPPA allows a court to dismiss an otherwise meritorious lawsuit when the public interest in protecting the targeted speech outweighs the public interest in allowing the lawsuit to continue.
-The Supreme Court of Canada will be asked to consider this weighing exercise in Hansman v Neufeld, a case that affects the dignity, security, and equality interests of a highly vulnerable group: 2SLGBTQQIA+ children and youth.
+The Supreme Court of Canada was asked to consider this weighing exercise in Hansman v Neufeld, a case that affects the dignity, security, and equality interests of a highly vulnerable group: 2SLGBTQQIA+ children and youth.

 The appeal arises from a defamation lawsuit by former Chilliwack school trustee Barry Neufeld against former BC Teachers’ Federation president Glen Hansman.
-Mr. Hansman had spoken out against Mr. Neufeld’s criticisms of BC’s Sexual Orientation and Gender Inclusion curriculum (SOGI 123), which included attacks on the existence and humanity of trans children and youth, as well as on those who care for and support trans children and youth (due to their harmful nature, we will not repeat these comments or describe them in more detail in this summary).
+Mr. Hansman had spoken out against Mr. Neufeld’s criticisms of BC’s Sexual Orientation and Gender Inclusion curriculum (SOGI 123), which included attacks on the existence and humanity of trans children and youth, as well as on those who care for and support trans children and youth.
+(Due to their harmful nature, we will not repeat these comments or describe them in more detail in this summary).
 Mr. Neufeld argued in his defamation lawsuit that Mr. Hansman had harmed his reputation by describing his anti-SOGI 123 comments as bigoted, hateful, and discriminatory.

 Mr. Hansman sought the dismissal of Mr. Neufeld’s lawsuit under the PPPA.
 He argued that the public interest in protecting his ability to speak out on behalf of inclusive schools and 2SLGBTQQIA+ students outweighed the public interest in allowing Mr. Neufeld to defend his reputation.
 The BC Supreme Court agreed with Mr. Hansman and dismissed Mr. Neufeld’s lawsuit.
 However, the BC Court of Appeal overturned the BC Supreme Court’s decision after interpreting the PPPA to protect the ability of people like Mr. Neufeld to express “contentious opinions” without “the risk of being tarred with negative labels (and corresponding self-censorship).”